uhasker/getting-things-done-in-next-js/src/chapter3/02-an-http-primer.md

 This indicates that if a GET request is sent to the path '/', we would like to return 'Hello, world!' to the client.
 The `req` variable represents the **request object** and `res` represents the **respose object**.
-If we want to send a HTTP response to the client we therefore use `res.send`.
+If we want to send a HTTP response to the client we use the `res.send` method.

 POST requests are generally used to send information to the server that tell it to create a new resource or update an existing resource.
 For example a login request will generally be a POST request since it tells the server that a user has logged in to the application.